 The Pultney Tapered Hopper Head is well suited to Georgian and Regency townhouses, Victorian terraces, rural farmhouses, barns, and functional estate buildings where a plain, period-correct hopper is the appropriate specification.
 It also works well on new heritage-style construction.
 Its unfussy, chamfered form makes it a versatile choice across a wide range of traditional building types.

-Tuscan Foundry's cast iron hopper heads are available in Standard Black and Heritage Colour finishes.
-A linseed oil paint finish is also offered — a sustainable, vapour-permeable option particularly appropriate for listed buildings and conservation projects.
-Heritage colour swatches are available from the team on request.
+Cast iron hopper heads from Tuscan Foundry are available in Standard Black (a factory-applied primer and topcoat finish) and Heritage Colours.
+A linseed oil paint finish is also available, providing a vapour-permeable, historically authentic coating that is particularly appropriate for listed buildings and conservation projects.
+Full finish specifications are available from the team.